Saddy96/Data-Science-and-ML-with-Python/Day1/README.md

 Day 1 Work with the code

+TOPICS COVERED:
+Different Projects to be covered.
+Intro to Data Science, AI, ML and DL.
+Data Science Life Cycle and different steps involved in the process.
+About Python, background of the same and basic programming using Python.
+Google Colab usage.
+Explanation of modules to be covered in the course.
+Explanation of ML, types of ML and various models under ML.

 Some of the Topics:

 ML: A subset of AI.
 Letting the machines learn using the data collected or making the machines intelligent.